• Skip to main content

 I don’t know about you but after the excesses of all of the rich food during the holidays, I’m ready for something lighter and healthier and this flavorful and colorful salad is just the ticket.
 And, because New Year’s Day is just about here, the timing couldn’t be more perfect!
 In the South, most southerners (including me) wouldn’t dream of starting off the New Year without a generous helping of black-eyed peas in one form or another.

-You might notice that this Healthy Black-Eyed Pea Salad bears a striking resemblance to my Best Ever Easy Southern Caviar Dip and you are right.
+You might notice that this Healthy Black-Eyed Pea Salad bears a striking resemblance to my Best Ever Redneck Caviar Dip and you are right.
 While my Southern Caviar Dip recipe uses fresh white acre peas, you could easily substitute black-eyed peas and vice versa.
 The only difference is the veggies and the dressing.
 My Caviar Dip could easily pass for a salad, and this Black-Eyed Pea Salad could just as easily be used as a dip.
 Both are very versatile!

 Best Ever Easy Southern Caviar Dip